If you or a loved one has liver cancer, you are likely to be very worried about the impact of COVID-19.

 During the peak of the pandemic, you will have been instructed to ‘shield’, but currently the government is advising that you no longer need to shield because the rates of transmission of COVID-19 in the community have fallen significantly.

-However, if there is an outbreak of COVID-19 within your area, you should follow any guidance set out locally or any specific law which applies to the area you live in.
+However, if the situation changes, you should follow any guidance set out locally or any specific law which applies to the area you live in.
 If you do have any concerns as to how your cancer or your cancer treatment may affect your immune system, your hospital team will be able to provide you with information tailored to you and your treatment.

 Your hospital team will be able to advise on how contracting COVID-19 may impact your current treatment schedule.
 If you are worried that you have contracted COVID-19 please contact your healthcare team by telephone to notify them as soon as possible.